*Analysis:* How to spend your budget

 According to a 2020 study by CMO Council, almost half of marketing leaders say a top-three barrier to developing impactful and effective content is having the budget to develop high-quality robust content at scale.
 This will only have been compounded by recent events.

-Rethinking your agency focus and bringing your content engine in-house is your ticket to adjusting to new budgets while opening up a new way to boost content engagement, grow team creativity, and prove content ROI.
+Redistributing the focus of your agencies away from content production and bringing your content engine in-house is your ticket to adjusting to new budgets while opening up a new way to boost content engagement, grow team creativity, and prove content ROI.
 Here's how.

 1. Cut costs and turnaround times

-It’s easy to say that reducing outsourcing cuts costs – but what about the costs of training in-house colleagues or acquiring the necessary software to continue writing and publishing content without an agency?
+It’s easy to say that reducing outsourcing cuts costs – but what about the costs of training in-house colleagues or acquiring the necessary software to continue writing and publishing content independently?

 They were determined to take on the problem by moving their content creation in-house, and acquiring software which employees could easily use to produce and publish content themselves.